SkipTransit/mturk-suite/README.md

 # Known Issues Firefox
 - Not all inputs validate paste worker id
 - Exporting HITs not working in HIT Finder
-- All copy to clipboard events fail
+- Copy to clipboard events fail (Requester breakdown suceeds)